beaker-project/beaker-project.org/dev/proposals/time-limited-manual-reservations.rst

 The existing "kill_time" attribute on external watchdog records will be replaced with a reference to the appropriate reservation.

-For systems in Automated mode, very little will change.
+For reservations made through the job scheduler, very little will change.
 Wherever the kill time for the watchdog would previously have been set or modified, the expiry time on the reservation will be updated instead.
 The details of the currently running task and subtask will still be recorded on the watchdog and the ``beaker-watchdog`` daemon on the lab controller will still be responsible for monitoring for an expired watchdog and aborting the recipe as appropriate.

-For systems in Manual mode, the web UI will be updated to allow specification of a duration when taking the system.
+For reservations made directly through the web UI, the web UI will be updated to allow specification of a duration when taking the system.
 The default will continue to be no time limit, but if a time limit is requested, then the default will be 24 hours (configurable as a global Beaker server setting).
 If a time limit is requested, then the reservation expiry date will be set appropriately.

 While a reservation is active, the reserving user may extend it through the web UI or the ``bkr`` CLI, as well as using the ``extendtesttime.sh`` script